stefan-oskamp/DeskClock/README.md

 Version 2.0.0 has been tested under Windows 10 64 bit.
 A 32 bit version could be provided if needed.

 ## Installation
-The binary relaese needs to be installed manually (for now):
+Download and run the MSI installer from the latest release.

+To show the clock on the tasbar, right-click on the taskbar and expand "Toolbars >", then check the DeskClock entry.
+Note, after installation, you have to open the Toolbars menu entry twice to actually see the new entry.

+In case you want to manually install the application after compiling it yourself:
-- Create a new folder "DeskClock" under C:\Program Files\.
+- Create a new folder "DeskClock" under C:\Program Files\ or somewhere else.
-- Move the release zip file there and unpack it.
+- Copy the DLL and the clockface PNG into that directory.
 - Open an elevated CMD window (press the Windows key, type cmd, right-click and select "Run as Adminstrator")
-- Navigate to the folder where you unpacked the release.
+- Navigate to the folder where the DLL is located.
 - Run "regsvr32 DeskClock.dll" (without the qoutes).
-- Right-click on the taskbar and open "Toolbars >"
+- Display the clock in the taskbar as described above.
-- If you see "DeskClock", activate it.
-If not, close the menu and retry.
-One retry is needed after the first insatllation.
-- You can change the size of the toolbar.
-(You might have to right-click on the taskbar and "unlock" it first.)

 ## Hiding the clock
 - You can simply uncheck the DeskClock in the context menu of the Windows taskbar.

 ## Complete uninstall
+Run the installer again to unintall the DeskClock completely.

+To manually uninstall:
 - Open an elevated CMD window (see above).
 - Navigate to the folder where DeskClock.dll resides.
 - Run "regsvr32 /u DeskClock.dll